Generic selectors

 Temperament

-They will generally get along with virtually all fish in a reef tank.
-Your main concern with Royal Grammas is a fish might be too aggressive or try to eat it given its small size.
+They will get along with virtually all fish in a reef tank.
+Your main concern with Royal Grammas is a fish is too aggressive or try to eat it given its small size.
 You will also want to avoid any fish that looks like it – like fire fish.

 Diet